 Statins and Cholesterol-Lowering Medications

 Statins, one type of cholesterol-lowering medicine, are among the most prescribed medications in the US and UK.
 In 2014 about 28% of Americans over age 40 were taking a statin.
-With prices for the prescription drugs ranging from $10 (generic) to over $700 for a month’s supply, the economic impact of taking statins can be extensive, especially when calculated over many years of use.[goodRx]

-The Number Needed to Treat website has an extensive review of studies on statins, including the increased risk of diabetes and muscle pain.
+The Number Needed to Treat website has an extensive review of studies on statins, including the significantly increased risk of diabetes and muscle pain.
 It is an interesting, well-crafted assessment of the risks and benefits that concludes that statins’ risks outweigh the benefits for most people.
 Everyone is unique.
 Talk with your doctor about your specific risks and benefits.

 Related article: Statins, genetics, and muscle pain